-‘Circuit’ at The Lowry Theatre consisted of 3 performances; First, Humanhood: Sphere, the exploration of astronomy through dance.
-Secondly, Ockhams Razor: Together, a piece about the human desire for connection.
-Lastly, Joseph Toonga: Born to Protest, a hip-hop dance piece curated by Joseph to highlight black excellence.
+First, Humanhood: Sphere, the exploration of astronomy through dance.
+Second was Ockhams Razor: Together, a piece about the human desire for connection.
+And last came Joseph Toonga: Born to Protest, a hip-hop dance piece curated by Joseph to highlight black excellence.

-Like its name, the show ran as a circuit all around the back of the theatre we were led to different stages.
+Like its name, the outdoor show ran as a circuit all around the back of the theatre performing on different impromptu stages.

 The first performance was Sphera, from Humanhood, consisting of two co-artistic directors Rudi Cole and Julia Robert.
 The performance saw the pair of dancers performing smooth and eloquent movements that integrated concepts from physics and astronomy.